Fun Orange County Parks

 FAQs

-Is Oso Creek fairy trail open?
+Is the Oso Creek fairy trail open?
 NO. The Oso Creek Fairy Trail was last up along the Oso Creek Trail in winter 2018/2019.

 In December 2021 and then for February 2022, the Caring Fairies and a NEW Fairy Trail made their homes at Sycamore Park in Mission Viejo.